volvox747/Cifar-10-Image-Classification-/README.md

 ### Requirements:

 ▪︎**Libraries used:**
- •Tensorflow 2.0
+ - Tensorflow 2.0
- •Keras
+ - Keras
- •Numpy
+ - Numpy
- •Matplotlib
+ - Matplotlib

 ▪︎**Platform :** Google Colab

 ▪︎**CNN Architecture:**
- •Custom CNN of 4 layers
+ - Custom CNN of 4 layers

 Received Accuracy of **89%** and Validation Accuracy of **86%**